F5Networks/f5-ci-docs/docs/kubernetes/asp-k-virtual-servers.rst

 Summary
 -------

-The |asp| watches Kubernetes `Service`_ definitions for a set of annotations defining virtual server objects.
+The |asp| (ASP) watches Kubernetes `Service`_ definitions for a set of annotations defining virtual server objects.
  The annotation should include a JSON blob defining of a set of `ASP configuration parameters </products/asp/latest/index.html#configuration-parameters>`_.
- When you annotate an existing Kubernetes `Service`_, the ASP creates a virtual server for that Service.
+ When you add the ASP annotation to a Kubernetes `Service`_, the ASP creates a virtual server for that Service.

 .. _k8s-service-annotate:

 Annotate a Kubernetes Service
 -----------------------------

-Use one of the options below to annotate your Kubernetes `Service`_ and deploy the |asp|.
+Use one of the options below to attach an ASP to a Kubernetes `Service`_.

 #.
 Annotate the `Service`_ definition with the key-value pair ``asp.f5.com/config="<JSON-config-blob>"``.